-There are a number of employment opportunities in my laboratory for hard-working individuals who are willing to strive for excellence in HIV/AIDS research.
+There are a number of employment opportunities in my laboratory for hard-working individuals who are willing to strive for excellence in viral pathogenesis and genomics research.
 Like most academic research labs, my lab's size is dictated by current funding and will fluctuate over time.

 It is safe to say that there are almost as many laboratory designs as there are laboratories, and all principal investigators have different perspectives on the makings of a successful laboratory.
 I view my laboratory like a NCAA basketball team, and I am its the head coach.
 It is my responsibility to ensure the long-term success of the program, and to make sure that we continue to compete at the highest possible level.
 It is up to me to motivate the lab, provide its direction, and serve as a mentor to all of its members.
 I need to balance the needs of individuals against the needs of the team, and sometimes make difficult decisions to ensure the lab's long term success.
 I need to be sensitive to the aspirations of all members of the group and work with them to achieve their goals.